kornysietsma/twitter-example/README.md

 It provides a single page web app, using Javascript (well, actually [coffeescript](http://jashkenas.github.com/coffee-script/)) to call JSON apis on the server - this keeps the server quite simple, a great fit for clojure.

+*Note* that I'm a relative clojure newbie - I'm learning as I go, but don't assume this is the best idiomatic clojure code!

-It uses the following libraries and programs:
+The application uses the following libraries and programs:

 * Clojure bits:
     * [Compojure](https://github.com/weavejester/compojure) - a great simple Clojure web framework